 - Monthly Reducing EMI – Monthly reducing EMI rates are different from Flat Rate EMI.
 These EMIs Calculated on the principal balance amount outstanding each month.

 How is an EMI calculated?

 EMIs are normally calculated for a loan based on the principal amount, rate of interest and duration of loan repayment.
-If the principal is fixed then,
+So the formula that calculates EMI will be:

 - Interest Rate : Higher the rate of interest, higher the EMI and inversely